izikeros/blog/content/posts/2018-03-22-top-ranked-zsh-plugins.md

 ## 9. [enhancd](https://github.com/b4b4r07/enhancd)

 The new `cd` command called "enhancd" enhanced the flexibility and usability for a user. enhancd will memorize all directories visited by a user and use it for the pathname resolution.
-If the log of enhancd have more than one directory path with the same name, enhancd will pass the candidate directories list to the filter within the `ENHANCD_FILTER` environment variable in order to narrow it down to one directory.
+If the log of enhancd has more than one directory path with the same name, enhancd will pass the candidate directories list to the filter within the `ENHANCD_FILTER` environment variable in order to narrow it down to one directory.

-Thanks to this mechanism, the user can intuitively and easily change the directory you want to go.
+Thanks to this mechanism, the users can intuitively and easily change the directory they want to go to.

 ![enhancd-demo](https://raw.githubusercontent.com/b4b4r07/screenshots/master/enhancd/demo.gif)

 ## 10. [git-secret](https://github.com/sobolevn/git-secret)

 `git-secret` is a bash tool to store your private data inside a git repo.
 It encrypts data, using `gpg`, the tracked files with the public keys of all the users that you trust.
 So every one of them can decrypt these files using only their personal secret key.
-Usage of private-public make it easier for everyone to manage access rights.
+Usage of private-public makes it easier for everyone to manage access rights.
 There are no passwords that change.
 When someone is out - just delete their public key, re-encrypt the files, and they won’t be able to decrypt secrets anymore.
 [![git-secret terminal preview](https://asciinema.org/a/41811.png)](https://asciinema.org/a/41811?autoplay=1)

-On the list[0] there is 300+ projects that are falling into scope of this research, you can get complete dataset by downloading this CSV file: [CSV](/downloads/180322_results_sorted.csv).
+On the list[0] there are 300+ projects that are falling into the scope of this research, you can get the complete dataset by downloading this CSV file: [CSV](/downloads/180322_results_sorted.csv).

+*Any comments or suggestions?
+[Let me know](mailto:ksafjan@gmail.com?subject=Blog+post).*